brillout/wildcard-api/docs/intro.template.md

-But if your goal is to retrieve and mutate data from your frontend, then Wildcard
+But if your goal is to retrieve and mutate data from your frontend, then Wildcard offers a simpler alternative.
-(or a custom API / RPC-like API) offers a much simpler alternative.
+(So does a custom API / RPC-like API.)

+The advent of REST and now GraphQL spur the rise of vast ecosystems of third-party apps.
+That's wonderful.
+But sadly,
+their success also cast a shadow over RPC, even though RPC is, and always was, a great way of communicating between two remote processes.

 !INLINE ./snippets/faq-section-footer.md --hide-source-path